stefanserkin/CommunityPunchPassScheduling/CommunityPunchPasses/README.md

 The number of minutes between available appointment slots.
 E.g. An interval of 15 will show slots at 3pm, 3:15pm, 3:30pm, etc..
 Default is 30 minutes.

-In this example configuration on the membership category:

-* No more than 2 appointments can be scheduled within a calendar month
-* Only 1 appointment per day is allowed
-* 24 hours’ notice is required for all new appointments and cancellations
-* Blocks will be offered on the hour and half-hour
-    * e.g. If a staff member is available from 1 - 2pm, a 30-minute appointment can be scheduled at 1pm or 1:30pm, but *not* 1:15pm.
+#### Automatically Check In Appointments

+If checked, scheduled appointments will be automatically checked in and decremented when they have passed

-#### Membership Type Appointment Settings
+### Membership Type Appointment Settings

 #### Appointment Length